ewg-atmosera/ghas-for-developers/OUTLINE.md

-# Security Team Training with GitHub Advanced Security - Developer
+# Security Team Training with GitHub Advanced Security

 3 Hours / Instructor-Led / Format: Virtual Seminar

 Contact Us for Pricing

 ## About this Course

-Scurity teams are responsible for securing the applications that their organization develops and deploys.
+Security teams are responsible for securing the applications that their organization develops and deploys.
 GitHub Advanced Security allows you to have a “developer-first” approach to Application Security, recognizing that developers have a critical role to play in securing your applications.
 As a security professional, it is important that you understand the features available in GitHub and how to use them effectively.

-The course begins with the "big picture" of how GitHub Advanced Security fits into the overall security strategy of your organization.
-Import topics such as Worksflows with GitHub Actions, CI/CD, and Secrets will be covered.
-The course will also cover how to enable and configure the features of GitHub Advanced Security, including Code Scanning, Secret Scanning, and Dependabot.
+The course begins with the "big picture" of how security fits into the overall GitHub environment.
+Important topics such as worksflows with GitHub Actions, CI/CD, and Secrets will be covered.
+The course then focuses on how to enable and configure the features of GitHub Advanced Security, including Code Scanning, Secret Scanning, and Dependabot.

 ## Key Learning Areas